+APPENDIX 11

-APPENDIX 11 Re: Auxiliary and Post 65 Health Spending Account (HSA) in a "Flex Plan"
+Auxiliary and Post 65 Health Spending Accounts (HSA) in a "Flex Plan"

-The provisions of this appendix are in conjunction with Clause 32.3 (health and welfare in lieu amounts for auxiliary employees), Article 33 (Pension Plan), MOU 18 (Age 65 and over health and welfare benefits) and MOU 19 (Health and Welfare Benefits).
+The provisions of this Appendix are in conjunction with Clause 32.3 (health and welfare in lieu amounts for auxiliary employees) and Article 33 (Pension Plan).

-The Employer will establish a "flex plan" that will allow for auxiliary employees and regular employees age 65 and older to deposit "in-lieu" dollars into either a retirement vehicle (an RRSP or the BC Target Pension Plan) of their choosing and/or into their Health Spending Account (HSA).
+The Employer will establish a "flex plan" that will allow for auxiliary employees and regular employees age 65 and older to deposit "in-lieu" dollars into either a retirement vehicle (an RRSP or the BC Target Pension Plan) of their choosing and/or into their HSA.